quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   of 2^14 or greater are invalid for max_ack_delay, as specified in
   {{Section 18.2 of QUIC-TRANSPORT}}.
 A value smaller than the min_ack_delay advertised by the peer is also invalid.
-Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Reordering Threshold: